PsyTeachR/mcs-conv/docs/01-programming-basics.md

 You will constantly be creating objects throughout this course and you will learn more about them and how they behave as we go along, however, for now it is enough to understand that they are a way of saving values, that these values can be numbers, text, or the result of operations, and that they can be used in further operations to create new variables.

 <div class="info">
-<p>You may also see objects referred to as ‘variables’.
+<p>You may also see objects referred to as 'variables'.
 There is a difference between the two in programming terms, however, they are used synonymously very frequently.</p>
 </div>

 ## Looking after the environment